kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_directories.md

 {% panel style="warning", title="Warning: Alpha Recommendations" %}
-This chapter contains recommendations that are still being actively evaluated, and may be changed in the future.
+This chapter contains recommendations that are **still being actively evaluated, and are expected to evolve.**

+The intent of this chapter is to share the way kubectl developers are thinking about solving this problem as they develop more solutions.

+Before using these recommendations, carefully evaluate if they are right for your organization.
 {% endpanel %}

 {% panel style="info", title="TL;DR" %}
 - Use **directory hierarchy to structure Resource Config**